Packs Activities Blog About Newsletter

 Some bone cells build new bone, others break old bone down.
 Together they keep your bones strong and growing.

-Gut cell
+Intestinal cell

-Gut cells line your intestine.
+Intestinal cells line your intestine.
 They are covered in tiny finger-like projections called villi that absorb nutrients from the food you eat.

 How to use